 For instance, assume your project is about building a new headquarter and you’re trying to raise money for it.
 But what if you got all supplies in the form of an in-kind donation from a construction company?

-The funds required then would reduce significantly and you might be able to raise the money with a simple small donation campaign.
+The funds required would reduce significantly and you might be able to raise the money with a simple small donation campaign.

 After working on a number of campaigns, consultants would have more ideas on raising funds for a project.